 In the U.S., it is federally legal to manufacture, distribute, and possess any commercial products created using hemp that’s been imported.
 The passage of the 2018 Farm Bill legalized hemp and hemp-derived products like CBD oil.

 Marijuana is illegal under federal law.
-However, nearly 30 U.S. states have passed their own laws permitting the use and possession of marijuana at some level.
+However, more than 30 U.S. states have passed their own laws permitting the use and possession of marijuana at some level.

 What is Hemp Used For?

 Hemp is harvested for its seeds and stalk, which can be used to produce more than 25,000 different products, some of which include:

 Hemp is a unique plant, because every part of the plant can be harvested and used to make products.
 Hemp seeds, created in the flowers of pollinated female hemp plants, are considered a complete nutritional source due to their high levels of over 20 nutrients, including: